Applications are now being accepted for the 2019 season!

-The Begin Farming Apprenticeship Program is an in-depth educational program for aspiring farmers to gain the hands-on experience and skills necessary to begin a career in organic agriculture.
-Ideal candidates will have a strong commitment and desire to beginning a start-up farming operation of their own.
+The Begin Farming Apprenticeship Program is an educational program for aspiring farmers to gain the hands-on experience and skills necessary to consider a career in organic agriculture.
+Ideal candidates will have a strong commitment and desire to start a farming operation of their own.

-Up to nine apprentices will work on one of two central Ohio certified organic farms during the 2017 growing season:
+Apprentices will work on certified organic mixed vegetable farms throughout Ohio during the 2019 growing season:

-Apprentices will gain on-farm experience in the daily production practices of a mixed vegetable operation, including experience with equipment and infrastructure.
-They will also be immersed in farm business management, including organic certification requirements.
-Apprentices will work with the Begin Farming Program Coordinator and their host farms to develop a personal learning plan, within the scope of the apprenticeship, tailored to their training needs.
-To enhance the learning experience, apprentices may receive customized reading materials to complete.
-By the end of the apprenticeship, participants can expect to have a strong understanding of what it takes to operate a production-oriented, small farm.
+Apprentices will gain on-farm experience in the daily production practices of a mixed vegetable operation as employees of the host farms.
+Apprentices may have the opportunity to be immersed in farm business management, including organic certification requirements and marketing.
+Apprentices will work with the Begin Farming Program Coordinator and their host farms to develop a personal learning plan tailored to their training needs and host farm offerings.
+By the end of the apprenticeship, participants will have experienced multiple hands-on practices of one farm's operation, gained insight into some of the challenges to have a successful farm business, and have a better idea of whether they want to go into farming.

-In addition to this paid position, apprentices will attend off-farm educational workshops hosted by OEFFA, tour exemplary farms, and connect with other apprentices and early career farmers through robust networking opportunities within the community.
-Apprentices that complete this program receive a beginner's farm planning course scholarship to help clarify their motivation, vision, strengths, and training needs to begin their own operation.
+In addition to this paid position, apprentices will attend distance education workshops, tour diverse farms, and connect with other apprentices and host farms through skill-share and networking opportunities within the community.
+Apprentices will also receive a scholarship to attend the Farm Vision workshop to help clarify their motivation, vision, strengths, and training needs to begin their own operation.

 The Begin Farming Apprenticeship will be physically, emotionally, and intellectually challenging.
 If accepted, you will:

-Apprentices will be paid $10/hour, receive an individually-tailored educational plan, and networking and educational opportunities with others in the program, offering a once-in-a-lifetime experience.
+Apprentices will be paid $10/hour, receive an individually-tailored learning plan, and networking and educational opportunities with others in the program.

 What do you, the apprentice, want to learn from this experience?
-Consider making a detailed list of the skills and experiences you want to acquire in order to begin farming on your own.
+Consider making a detailed list of the skills and experiences you want to acquire.
 Also, consider your farming philosophy, and learn more about the host farms from their websites to see if you will be a good match.
 You will be working closely with your host farmer(s), and developing a strong, working relationship will be essential to a fulfilling, positive experience.
 This program is geared towards organic vegetable production, so if you are seeking an experience on a multi-species livestock operation, this may not be the best fit for you.

 Please consider thoughtful responses to the following questions to prepare for your application: